-Brad Allen, Associate Professor
+Brad Allen, Director-School of Art, Associate Professor

 Brad Allen is a sculptor, installation artist and faculty member at the School of Art at The University of Montana.
 Brad continues extensive research into contemporary approaches in metal casting and fabrication.
 This research includes sitting on panels at the 4th International Cast Iron Art Conference in Ironbridge, Telford, England and the Western Cast Iron Art Conference held in Denver, Colorado, 2008.
 His recent work includes installations, public commissions, and video.